cindy-fang/cindy-fang/README.md

 💬 Ask me about my involvement and interest in the tech community, got lots to share :)

-📫 How to reach me: cindy.fang@ryerson.ca
+📫 How to reach me: cindy.fang@torontomu.ca

 ⚡ My LinkedIn: https://www.linkedin.com/in/cindy-f-ang/